Most Peagles love playing with children and can be very gentle and affectionate!

 Another issue to be on the lookout for is epilepsy.
 This is a seizure disorder that is the most commonly diagnosed chronic neurological disorder among dogs.
 Dogs having a seizure may lose voluntary control of their body.
 There are also other types of seizures to look out for, so be sure to consult with your veterinarian if you suspect your Peagle may be having seizures.

-Finally, some of them may also develop brachycephalic obstructive airway syndrome, or BOAS.
-This syndrome impacts dogs who have a short nose, and dogs with more severe BOAS may have more trouble breathing or digesting properly.
+Finally, some of them may also develop brachycephalic obstructive airway syndrome or BOAS.
+This syndrome also impacts their parent breed Pekingese and dogs who have short noses, and dogs with more severe BOAS may have more trouble breathing or digesting properly.

 To review, some common health concerns of these dogs include: